Conforming the Church to the New World Order

 “...change will probably be radical, if not total.
 Those whose lives are dedicated to serving the Church of the past will resist these suggestions with a vehemence that always emerges from threatened hierarchies and dying institutions….
 But the seeds of resurrection are present in the exile, and in time those seeds will sprout and bloom.
 When they do, we will once again be able to see continuity between the Church of the past and the purged and opened church of the future.”
 Episcopal Bishop John Shelby Spong, Why Christianity Must Change or Die

-Year 2000 has arrived, ushering in the United Nations’ .”
-It brings new pressures to establish the global management system President Clinton calls the Third Way – one that allows governments to yield responsibilities, but not control, to their “private” and “civil” partners who will be required to implement the vision.
+Year 2000 ushered in the United Nations’ .”
+It brought new pressures to establish the global management system President Clinton called the Third Way – one that allows governments to yield responsibilities, but not control, to their “private” and “civil” partners who will be required to implement the vision.

-Church-state alliances are already being established from coast to coast, not by law, but by an army of willing and often well-meaning religious leaders.
+Church-state alliances have been established from coast to coast, not by law, but by an army of willing and often well-meaning religious leaders.
 Those who share the UN vision of the 21st Century community lead the parade.
-They seek a "global village" of peace and socialist equality – unified, not by faith in the Biblical God, but by faith in human nature and a benevolent, pluralistic and indefinable god-spirit.
+They seek a "global village" of "socialist" equality – unified, not by faith in the Biblical God, but by faith in elite leaders and their deceptive promises.

-This spiritual shift didn’t start in the nineties.
-Liberal ecclesiastical leaders realized more than fifty years ago that Biblical absolutes, separateness, and evangelism would block their agenda.
-To clear the way, they built the foundations for today’s worldwide movement that would
+Keep in mind, this spiritual shift didn’t start in the nineties.
+Liberal church leaders realized almost a century ago that Biblical absolutes, separateness, and evangelism would block their agenda.
+To clear the way, they built the foundations for today’s worldwide movement that would:

 Equate Biblical Truth and Evangelism with Hate and Intolerance

-It’s not surprising that Chicago’s liberal Council of Religious Leaders opposes a Baptist plan to send 100,000 missionaries into their domain next summer (2001).
+I’m not surprised that Chicago’s liberal Council of Religious Leaders opposed a Baptist plan to send thousands of volunteer missionaries into their domain in the summer of 2001.
 Nor is it strange that the Southern Baptist Convention’s refusal to cancel its plans fueled the fury of two groups: those who equate Biblical values and evangelism with hate and intolerance and those who feel they had been specifically targeted for conversion.

-Such Christian “intolerance” and “exclusiveness” is outlawed by UNESCO’s Declaration on Tolerance and unacceptable to the Hindu, Muslim and Jewish leaders.
-Naturally, they don’t want Christians to pray for their salvation or write critical descriptions of their beliefs and culture in their training manuals.
+Such Christian “intolerance” and “exclusiveness” was outlawed by UNESCO’s Declaration on Tolerance and unacceptable to the Hindu, Muslim and Jewish leaders.
+Naturally, those non-christian leaders did not want Christians to pray for their salvation or write critical descriptions of their beliefs.

-Rabbi Ira Youdovin, executive director of the Chicago Board of Rabbis, was the chief author of this letter.
-He wrote,
+Rabbi Ira Youdovin, executive director of the Chicago Board of Rabbis, wrote,

 “While we are confident that your volunteers would come with entirely peaceful intentions, a campaign of the nature and scope you envision could contribute to a climate conducive to hate crimes.”